alxliv/StructSerializer/README.md

 # StructSerializer

-A powerful C++ struct serialization toolkit that automatically generates JSON serialization/deserialization code from PDB debug symbols.
+Automatically generates JSON serialization/deserialization C code from PDB debug symbols.
 ## Overview

 StructSerializer extracts C++ struct layout information from PDB files using the Debug Interface Access (DIA) SDK and generates type-safe C serialization wrappers that work with the [cJSON](https://github.com/DaveGamble/cJSON) library.
 This eliminates the need to manually write tedious serialization code for complex nested structures.